 - Berlitz – This company pays $13 an hour for ESL tutoring.
 You must be a native English or French speaker to be considered.

-- English Hunt - Often hires online video English teachers (independent contractors).
+- English Hunt – Often hires people to teach English online from home via video (independent contractors).
 Must have a four-year degree and have either teaching or substitute teaching certification.

 - GoFLUENT – Hires tutors in the U.S. and Canada (certain areas only).
 This is a company I have reviewed.
 You can read the review of GoFLUENT here.